singhsoumya0109/singhsoumya0109/README.md

 ### 🎓 About Me
 - 3rd-year B.Tech student in Computer Science at Jadavpur University, Kolkata
-- Passionate about problem-solving, software development, and cutting-edge technology
 - Experienced in full-stack development and competitive programming
 - Excited to contribute to innovative projects and develop cutting-edge solutions